raphaelgatti/v2-ach-api-docs/source/includes/_accounts.md

   });
 ```

-## List an Account's mass payments
+## List mass payments for an account

 This section covers how to retrieve an Account's list of previously created mass payments.
 Mass payments are returned ordered by date created, with most recent mass payments appearing first.